girltoy/JungleWar/docs/intro.md

 .getOutputContents
 Get the contents of a specific job output.
 Consult the model's api for the output name and file type

+.blockUntilJobComplete
+Block subsequent code execution until the job changes its status to COMPLETED, TIMEDOUT or CANCELED.

+.getJobHistory
+Get a paginated list of jobs meeting the search parameter criteria.
+Returns the latest 100 jobs if no params are sent.

+.getProcessingEngineStatus
+Return a list of all active processing engines and their status

+.submitJobText
+Submit a job with plain text inputs

+.submitJobEmbedded
+Submit a job with the input(s) contents encoded in a Base64 data url

+.submitJobAwsS3
+Submit a job with the input(s) stored in a AWS S3 bucket

+.submitJobJDBC
+Submit a job based on a sql query on a database accessed through JDBC.

+.submitJobFile
+Submit a job with the input(s) specified as a Blob (browser) or file path (Node.js)

+.pathToDataUrl
+Convert a file path (string) to a data url for embedded job types (Node.js only)

+.fileToDataUrl
+Convert a JS File Object to a data url for embedded job types (browser only)